kenanM/HypeMachine-Downloader/README.md

 requests

 ###Installation
-    pip install requirements.txt
+    pip install -r requirements.txt

-###Simple
+###Simple Usage
     python hypem.py USER_NAME

-Will download all the music in your favourites to the current working directory.
+Will download all your favourited music to the current working directory.

 ###Optional Arguments
---dir The directory you'd like to download to.
+--dir The directory you'd like to download into.

---limit The number of pages youd like to download (each page has 20 tracks).
+--limit The number of pages you'd like to download (each page has 20 tracks).
 You might use this if you only want to download your most recently favourited music.

 Enjoy!